Bloc3k/Dodge-em/README.md

 # Yakubco Games

-This is repository of one man trying to make his own *web games*.
-Whole purpose of it is to learn and experiment with web environment.
-Project uses p5.js framework, specialy canvas workflow.
-Real world application is hosted on server: [www.nohavovi.cz](https://games.nohavovi.cz/).
+This is a repository of a one man trying to learn something and entertain him and hopefully other people as well.
+The web environment was chosen for ease of distribution so people can see it.
+Real world application is running [games.nohavovi.cz](https://games.nohavovi.cz/).

-## Games
+## Content

-Application consists of 3 relatively completed games and 1 which in progress.
-1. ### Dodge 'em
+**1. Dodge 'em**

-- Truely skill-based game.
+- Truly skill-based game.
-- Goal is to collect as many as posible coins while avoiding moving projectiles.
+- Goal is to collect as many as possible coins while avoiding moving projectiles.
-- Movement controlled by mouse only, restarting is possible by any key or mouse button.
+- You have _"teleport"_ and short _"protection by higher forces"_ to your advantage but you will die anyway.

-2. ### Easy Little Puzzle
+**2. Easy Little Puzzle**

 - Logic puzzle game.
-- 3 roatatable cylinders each with different color and 4 places for stones.
-Goal si to get all stones to their corresponding cylinder by their color using ratation of cylinders and one extra paddle at the side.
+- 3 rotatable cylinders each with different color and 4 places for stones.
+Goal is to get all stones to their corresponding cylinder using rotation of the cylinders.
-- For rotation just click on cylinder or extra paddle or click on the stones to move them instead.
+- Click on cylinders to rotate them or click on the stones to move them instead.

-3. ### Evil Polygons
+**3. Evil Polygons**

 - Skill-based arcade.
-- You can win by shooting all of the enemies.
-There are 2 types of enemy: **Shooter**, **Eater**.
-Shooter just sits but shoots and Eater is trying to eat you, so he will chase you and chase you till death.
+- Shoot all of the enemies and win.
+There are 2 types of enemy for now: **Shooter**, **Eater**.
+Shooter just sits and shoots and Eater is trying to eat you, so he will chase you and chase you till you die.
-- Move by *'w' 'a' 's' 'd'* aim with mouse and shoot with left mouse button.
+- Move by *'w' 'a' 's' 'd'*, aim with your mouse and shoot them all.

+---

+## Bugs

+If you find bug, which you will, there is an option to open an issue for this repository so I can take a look at it.
+But most likely I won't notice :} I am doing it in free time.

 ---

 ### Hope it will give you some good times ❤